HydroMassage vs. Regular Massage: What’s the Difference?

 HydroMassage vs. Regular Massage

-When going to see a massage therapist for a regular massage — which could include Swedish, shiatsu, hot stone, sports massage, Thai massage, deep tissue, and other popular practices — your masseuse will talk to you about the different areas of your body that are bothering you, what parts of the body to avoid, and what sort of pressure that you prefer.
+When going to see a massage therapist for a regular massage – which could include a Swedish massage, shiatsu, hot stone, sports massage, Thai massage, deep tissue, and other popular practices – your masseuse will talk to you about the different areas of your body that are bothering you, what parts of the body to avoid, and what sort of pressure that you prefer for optimal pain relief.
 Afterward, you will be left alone to remove your clothing and lie down face first on the massage bed underneath the provided drape.
 Once you are ready, your masseuse will begin to work on the areas discussed.
 During this time you can ask your masseuse to apply more pressure, ease up, or even focus on a different area.
 While regular massages are a wonderful form of holistic therapy, they can be time-consuming with sessions lasting from 30 to 120 minutes.

 The Benefits of Massage

 There are many therapeutic benefits of massages, and both the traditional massage and HydroMassage are highly effective at soothing minor aches and pains.
 Simply ask for a relaxing therapeutic massage from your masseuse, and let them know where your trouble areas are.
 If you are using the HydroMassage bed, you can adjust the pressure of your bed in order to really dig into, or lightly rub on areas of your body that have muscle tension.
 Soothing aching muscles not only feels oh-so-good but can also put you on track to a quick recovery, getting you into the gym faster than you would if you were to just rest it out.